Why MLOps Deserves Its Own Line in Your Tech Due Diligence

 Everyone’s chasing AI.
 Few are ready to run it at scale.

-At Opsintell, we’ve seen it too often: a startup proudly touts its LLM-powered magic, demo looks slick, deck brags about model accuracy.
-But under the hood?
-No versioned datasets, no automated model retraining, no monitoring.
-In short: no MLOps.
+I’ve seen it too many times: a startup proudly touts its LLM-powered magic.
+The demo looks slick, the deck brags about model accuracy.
+But when I look under the hood?

 MLOps ≠ DevOps

-Unlike software code, ML models degrade with time, even if your codebase doesn’t change.
+Unlike software code, ML models degrade with time even if the codebase doesn’t change.
 Why?
-Because the world does.
-Data shifts.
-Behavior evolves.
-Models silently decay.
+Because the world does:

-So if you’re doing technical due diligence on an AI-powered company and treating it like any other SaaS platform, you’re flying blind.
+If diligence treats an AI startup like any other SaaS platform, you’re flying blind.

-What We Look For in an MLOps Audit
+What I Look For in an MLOps Audit

 • Data lineage & versioning

-Can they track what data was used, when, and how it changed?
-Is it reproducible?
+Can they track which data was used, when, and how it changed?

 • Model training & experimentation

-Do they have a governed way to compare experiments?
-Or is it all hidden in Jupyter notebooks?
+Is there a governed way to compare experiments or is everything hidden in Jupyter notebooks?

 • Deployment & monitoring pipelines

-Is model serving continuous, testable, and rollback-capable?
-Are they tracking drift?
+Is serving continuous, testable, and rollback-capable?
+Do they track drift?

 • CI/CD adapted for ML